Real People Stories-Alyssa

 Bruno OC

-By the time the HPV cancer was caught via an ultrasound, one of her ovaries was over 2 pounds.
+By the time the disease was caught via an ultrasound, one of her ovaries was over 2 pounds.
 She had emergency surgery to remove it and then went through the first cycle of chemo like the champ she is.
 Everything seemed fine; I even have videos of her ringing the bell for cancer-free.
-In the follow-up appointment, we asked about a maintenance chemo drug given CA125-related cancer’s tendency to return, but the doctor waved it off as the standard of care.
+In the follow-up appointment, we asked about a maintenance chemo drug related to cancer’s tendency to return, but the doctor waved it off as the standard of care.

 Less than a year later, it was back and had metastasised.